michalc/sqlite-s3-query/README.md

 This is not necessarily a permanent decision - it is possible that in future sqlite-s3-query will support unversioned buckets.

+## Exception hierarchy

+- `SQLiteS3QueryError`

+   The base class for explicitly raised exceptions.

+   - `VersioningNotEnabledError`

+      Versioning is not enabled on the bucket.

+   - `QueryContextClosedError`

+      A results iterable has been attempted to be used after the close of its surrounding query context.

+   - `SQLiteError`

+      SQLite has detected an error.
+The first element of the `args` member of the raised exception is the description of the error as provided by SQLite.

 ## Compatibility

 - Linux (tested on Ubuntu 20.04), Windows (tested on Windows Server 2019), or macOS (tested on macOS 11)